-• Attend an information session facilitated by the Counseling Department for Nursing between October and December.

-Applications are due by January 15.

-- All prerequisite courses must be complete and posted by January 31. - All transfer credits must be posted to the students Community College of Philadelphia record by January 31. - Kaplan Pre Nursing test must be completed by March 16, 2018. - Meeting minimum requirements does not guarantee admission.
+- Attend an information session between October and December. - Applications are due by January 15. - All prerequisite courses must be complete and posted by January 31. - All transfer credits must be posted to the students Community College of Philadelphia record by January 31. - Take the Kaplan Pre Nursing test. - Meeting minimum requirements does not guarantee admission.